 In January 2017, I launched my weekly radio and podcast show, “Hidden Edges Radio with Ellen Krug,” which airs on AM950 in the Twin Cities.
 The show is an extension of my inclusivity work where I interview guests who’ve demonstrated grit and resiliency in the face of adversity.
 The show is also about highlighting our commonalities as we all collectively struggle to survive the Human Condition.

-My memoir, Getting to Ellen: A Memoir about Love, Honesty and Gender Change (Stepladder Press), was published in February 2013.
-The memoir has been featured in the St. Paul Pioneer Press and on Iowa Public Radio and has been reviewed on Amazon (5 Star rating) and Goodreads by more than 70 readers.
+My memoir, Getting to Ellen: A Memoir about Love, Honesty and Gender Change (Stepladder Press), was published in February 2013 and is available on Amazon, Kindle, Nook and Apple iBooks.
+The memoir, which continues to sell well, has been featured in the St. Paul Pioneer Press and on Iowa Public Radio and has been reviewed on Amazon (5 Star rating) and Goodreads.
 My experience as a transgender trial attorney was a subject in the blog Lawyerist and my story has been featured on the Huffington Post (podcast) and in variou publications.
 I’ve given many interviews, including to Public Radio in Minnesota and South Dakota, MyTalk 107.1, KSTP television, and other media outlets.

-My past or upcoming presentations, trainings and/or clients include Target Corporation (headquarters), General Mills Corporation (headquarters), Medtronic Corp. (headquarters); Wells Fargo Bank, Fairview Health Systems, Thompson Reuters (headquarters), a major federal national banking institution which asks that it not be identified, the state of Iowa judicial system (training judges, magistrates, clerks of court and judicial court officers), the cities of Rochester, Bloomington and Albert Lea, Minnesota, Iowa State University, the University of Denver Law School, the University of Minnesota Law School, and many other educational and nonprofit locations.
+My past or upcoming presentations, trainings and/or clients include Target Corporation (headquarters), General Mills Corporation (headquarters), U.S. Bank (headquarters), Hormel Foods (headquarters), Medtronic Corp. (headquarters); Wells Fargo Bank, Fairview Health Systems, Thompson Reuters (headquarters), a major federal national banking institution which asks that it not be identified, the State of Iowa judicial system (training judges, magistrates, clerks of court and judicial court officers), the cities of Rochester, Bloomington and Albert Lea, Minnesota, many Minnesota counties, Iowa State University, the University of Denver Law School, the University of Minnesota Law School, and many other educational and nonprofit locations.
 (A listing of representative clients/venues can be found here.)
 I have also trained law enforcement students and professionals on how to interact with transgender persons.